codesharedot/dex-price/README.md

-# elitium price
+# cryptaldash price

-Gets the elitium price with Python (from JSON).
+Gets the cryptaldash price with Python (from JSON).

 https://pythonbasics.org